Detect Water Leaks And Damage At Buildings Under Construction

 The answer is cellular.

-More and more property management companies, condo boards and other building owners/operators are relying on smart water sensors that connect to pre-existing cellular networks to minimize risk.
+More and more insurance companies, building engineers, facility managers and other building owners/operators are relying on smart water sensors that connect to pre-existing cellular networks to minimize risk.
 Some sensors can be quickly self-installed during each phase of construction to meet the unique needs of the building.

 A diagram shows smart building sensors monitoring for leaks floods and damage and relaying signals to API and smart phones.